fsprojects/Paket/docs/content/installation.md

 The install.sh script will add Paket as a command line option into bash and most other shells available.
 If you are using a unique shell and run into problems, please post an issue so we can take a look.

-### Installation on OS-X
+### Installation on macOS

-For OS-X the build and installation process is as follows.
+For macOS the build and installation process is as follows.

     ./build.sh